Speedphoenix/nexmo-developer/_tutorials/en/client-sdk/in-app-messaging/initialize-client/objective_c.md

 # `NXMClient`

 Before you can start a chat, the Client SDK needs to authenticate to the Vonage servers.

-The following additions are required to `ViewController.m`:
+The following additions are required to `ViewController.m`.

 At the top of the file, import `NexmoClient` and `User`: